mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in Ecological Informatics:

+Williams, P.J., X. Lu, H.R.
+Scharf, and M.B.
+Hooten.
+(In Press).
+Embracing asymmetry in nature: How to account for skewness in ecological data.
+Ecological Informatics.

 * New paper accepted in Journal of Animal Ecology:

 Leach, C.B., B.P.
 Weitzman, J. Bodkin, D. Esler, G.G.
 Esslinger, K.A.
 Kloecker, D. Monson, J.N.
 Womble, and M.B.
 Hooten.
 (In Press).
 Revealing the extent of sea otter impacts on bivalve prey through multi-trophic monitoring and mechanistic models.
 Journal of Animal Ecology.